minotour4869/VietnameseBalatro/README.md

 # Vietnamese Balatro 🇻🇳

 This is a mod that adds Vietnamese translation to Balatro.
-Note that this project is independent of [Kanbei's mod](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation), with the only noticable point that it uses the same font as the one you see in English.
+Note that this project is independent of [Kanbei's mod](https://github.com/Kanbei-Kikuchiyo/balatro-vietnamese-translation), with the only noticable point being that it uses the same font as the one you see in English.

 # How to install this mod